LeMagnesium/mucro/README.md

 easy to modify, and useful.

 TODO:
-	Create the same program working for Windows.
-	Introduce regex's handlers
+	Make the program work using Windows (and BSD).